fbpx

 Is chlamydia curable?

 It is possible to prevent chlamydia transmission by simply avoiding sexual or genital contact with an infected person.
-The use of protective devices during sex, as explained below, also offers an effective preventive strategy for avoiding this infection:

 • Sexually active men and women are advised to use condoms or diaphragms during intercourse to avoid contact with chlamydia discharge and protect themselves against the risk of infection.